 Agree to comply with the treatment program and follow-up.

-Patients with the following conditions MAY not be suitable for osseointegration surgery.
+Patients with the following conditions may not be suitable for osseointegration surgery at our Cambridge clinic.
 We recommend arranging a consultation to discuss whether or not you are suitable.
 These conditions include:

-Osseointegration surgery is very safe, however like all surgery it is important to be aware of the possible complications.
+Osseointegration surgery is very safe for all types of amputation, however like all surgery it is important to be aware of the possible complications.
 The main complications related to osseointegration procedure are:

-It is well accepted that superficial infection rate is 100%, meaning that it is extremely likely that every patient will experience this complication at least once, therefore every single patient has to be aware of it but also be able to recognise early signs and react upon them as soon as possible.
+It is well accepted that superficial infection rate is 100%, meaning that it is extremely likely that every osseointegrated implant patient will experience this complication at least once, therefore every single patient we treat at our Cambridge clinic has to be aware of it but also be able to recognise early signs and react upon them as soon as possible.
 Even a few hours delay can result in prolonged treatment and increased pain.

-Periprosthetic fractures, or fractures in the bone around the prosthetic, can happen during the insertion of the implant into the bone during surgery or can happen at a later stage, mainly as a result of a fall or any other traumatic incident.
+Periprosthetic fractures, or fractures in the bone around the osseointegrated implant prosthetic, can happen during the insertion of the implant into the bone during surgery or can happen at a later stage, mainly because of a fall or other traumatic incident.
 The incidence of periprosthetic fractures is between 10-25%.
-The fractures are treated using standard implants for bone fracture fixation, only in specific cases, custom made implants have to be used.
+The fractures are treated using standard implants for bone fracture fixation, only in specific cases, custom made implants must be used for the osseointegration process.

-The average hospital stay is three to four days.
+The average hospital stay at our London and Cambridge clinics is three to four days.
 The growth of the bone into the implant takes about three months.
 Most patients can walk without crutches within about three months post first stage surgery or shortly after the second stage.